chandrakumarreddy/pdf-highlighter-v1/README.md

 # yarn run dev
 ```

-> We've already implemented some recommended configurations in `eslint.config.js`, `.prettierrc.json5` and `.prettierignore`.
+> We've already implemented some recommended configurations in `eslint.config.mjs`, `prettier.config.mjs`.
 Feel free to edit them if you have your own preferences.

 ## Contributing